upperwal/streamr-platform/README.md

 ### Delay issues
 #### Browser delay
 For consistency, slowed down browser so react can keep up with it.
-Without it, tests were failing more ofter with no apparent reason
+Without it, tests were failing more often with no apparent reason
 #### Ganache watcher/informer
 In original design etherium network is much slower than freshly build local and it is not taken consideration to actually Engine And Editor instance.
 When client were sending deploying into web3 -server and EAE simultaneously mysql transactions failed. *For a fix* we added delay in informer to simulate real live avoiding the issue.